sshaw/build-status/README.md

 To open the CI service's web page for buffer's build click on the mode's lighter or run `M-x build-status-open`.

+### Status Mapping

+`build-status` will try to convert the CI service's status to one of the following:

+* failed
+* passed
+* queued
+* running

+This is done via the service's status mapping alist.

+If the status is not mapped it's treated as unknown (lighter is `"?"` and mouseover shows the status as is).
+You can ignore a status by mapping it to the symbol `ignored`.

+See the service's section below for more information.

 ### Status Text Properties

 Each status has associated text properties.
 These are configured